 - Geographic Feeder Pattern: Geographic Feeder Pattern schools are grouped by school boundary and proximity.
-Geographic feeder pattern rights extend to students who enrolled in a school that placed them in that feeder pattern as out-of-boundary students through a lottery enrollment.
-Geographic feeder pattern rights do not extend to students who enroll as in-boundary students and then move out of the boundary, or to out-of-boundary students who withdraw.
-For more information about moving out-of-boundary after enrolling, see page 9. - Programmatic Feeder Pattern: Programmatic feeder pattern schools/programs are organized by a specialized program of study (such as Dual Language).
-A programmatic feeder pattern provides the right for a student enrolled in a specialized school/program to enroll in the next level school within the specialized course of study as they transition into middle school or high school. - o Review SY20-21 feeder patterns on page 10.
+Geographic feeder pattern rights extend to students who enrolled in a school through a formal placement as well as to those who enrolled out-of-boundary through the My School DC lottery.
+Geographic feeder pattern rights do not extend to students who enroll as inboundary students and then move out of the boundary, or to out-of-boundary students who withdraw.
+For more information about moving out-of-boundary after enrolling, see page 10. - Programmatic Feeder Pattern: Programmatic feeder pattern schools/programs are organized by a specialized program of study (such as Dual Language).
+A programmatic feeder pattern provides the right for a student enrolled in a specialized school/program to enroll in the next level school within the specialized course of study as they transition into middle school or high school. - Review SY21-22 feeder patterns on page 10.